CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 This section guides you through setting up your system (typically the CFA VAP) to run our pipeline.
 It also recommends some optional tools we have found helpful.

 ### System requirements
 This guide assumes you are working on a Debian/Ubuntu family Linux machine or in an equivalent virtual machine (e.g. a WSL2 Ubuntu from Windows).
-It assumes you are comfortable working at the Unix command line, and are working at the top-level project directory (one level up from the `batch` subdirectory in which this README is located).
+It assumes you are comfortable working at the Unix command line.
+Unless otherwise specified, it expected you to run commands from the top-level project directory of this project / repository (i.e. one level up from the `batch` subdirectory in which this README is located).

 ### Installing needed command line utilities.

 #### Update apt
-Before installing things with `apt`, it's generally good practice to update it:
+Before installing things with `apt`, it's good to update package lists:

 ```bash
 sudo apt update